[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 Hereford Twsp., Berks Co, Pa.; Anna Margaret, (c1760- ), she may have

-died young as nothing is known as to what happened to her; and
+died young as nothing is known as to what happened to her nor has any

-As an example there was an Adam Kerchner reported missing and presumed
+As per the example there was an Adam Kerchner reported missing and presumed

 killed at the Battle of Long Island in 1776 in the Revolutionary War.